davidtheclark/promise-withhold/README.md

 Type: `number`

-Time in milliseconds, just like you'd feed to `setTimeout`.
+Time in milliseconds (as you'd feed to `setTimeout`) that the Promise's settlement should be withheld.